archivesunleashed/archivesunleashed.org/content/cloud/index.md

 Imagine a world where you could access and analyze a web archives file in as few as three clicks, with no coding necessary.
 Oh wait, there's a portal for that: the Archives Unleashed Cloud.

-The Archives Unleashed Cloud is an open source cloud-based analysis tool that helps researchers and scholars conduct web archive analysis.
-It supports the priorities of accessibility and usability of web archives by providing users a web-based front end to access the [Archives Unleashed Toolkit](/aut).
+The Archives Unleashed Cloud is an open-source cloud-based analysis tool that helps researchers and scholars conduct web archive analysis.
+It supports the priorities of accessibility and usability of web archives by providing users with a web-based front end to access the [Archives Unleashed Toolkit](/aut).
 It has been primarily developed by our project co-investigator and developer, [Nick Ruest](http://ruebot.net/).

-You can use the Cloud (for **free**) at <http://cloud.archivesunleashed.org>
+You can use the Cloud (for **free**) at [http://cloud.archivesunleashed.org](http://cloud.archivesunleashed.org).

+{{< warning title="Closing the Cloud" >}}The Cloud will be shutting down on 30 June 2021 and migrating to Archive-It.
+Learn more about the transition [here](https://cloud.archivesunleashed.org/archiveit){{< /warning >}}

 ## Functionalities

 The Cloud has a clean and easy-to-use modern interface.
-The best part is that you do not need to know how to code, which in turn supports the increased accessibility of working with web archives.
+The best part is that you do not need to know how to code, which supports the increased accessibility of working with web archives.

 Core features of the Archives Unleashed Cloud include: